Kamla Persad-Bissessar

-Persad-Bissessar was the country's first female prime minister, attorney general, and opposition leader, the first woman to chair the Commonwealth of Nations and the first woman with Indian ancestry to be a prime minister of a country outside of India and the wider subcontinent.
+Persad-Bissessar was the country's first female prime minister, attorney general, and opposition leader, the first woman to chair the Commonwealth of Nations and the first woman of Indian origin to be a prime minister of a country outside of India and the wider subcontinent.

 Persad-Bissessar became the Political Leader of the United National Congress in 2010.
 After her party lost the 2015 general elections, she served as Leader of the Opposition.
 After leading the UNC and its Coalition of Interests to victory in the 2025 general elections, she was again sworn in as prime minister on 1 May 2025.

 In 2011, Persad-Bissessar was named the thirteenth most influential female leader around the world by Time magazine.